neuronupheaval/arduinotimer/README.md

 moves the timer clock to the second mode of operation.

 2) **Timer mode**: once you press the Select button at Mode 1, the timer clock will start running.
-When the timer reaches 0h 0m 0s, it is moved to the next mode of operation.
+When the timer reaches 0h 0m 0s, it will be moved to the next mode of operation.

 3) **Alert mode**: when the timer exhausts at Mode 2, "Timer exhausted" will be shown on the LCD, and the buzzer will ring.
 The buzzer has to be connected